-With the Range Extender TL-WA850RE powered on, use a pin to press and hold the RESET button until all the LEDs flash once.
+With the Range Extender TL-WA850RE powered on, use a pin to press and hold the RESET button on the rear panel for more than 2 seconds before releasing it.

 Method 2:

 Get logged in to the web-based management page of TL-WA850RE, then go to "System Tools -> Factory Defaults" and click "Restore".